eocdb/ocdb-docs/docs/source/fidrad-api.md

 ```
 In order to get detailed help to this six new fidraddb commands, type in 'ocdb-cli fidraddb <the_command> -h'

-In order to be able to really use this command line toll, the tool must be connected
+In order to be able to really use this command line tool, the tool must be connected
 to a server.
 By typing the command 'ocdb-cli conf' you can find out to
 which server the tool would currently send all requests.